 Mining and business operations

-When exchanging one cryptocurrency for another, the exchange event is also considered a taxable transaction and the investor must calculate the capital gain or loss from the transaction.
+If an investor exchanges one cryptocurrency for another, the very act of exchange gets taxable, and the investor has to work out the capital gain or loss from the transaction.

 Reporting and declaration